project-zetton/zetton-inference/README.md

 ## Contributing

-We appreciate all contributions to improve zetton-inferenece.
+We appreciate all contributions to improve zetton-inference.
 Please refer to [CONTRIBUTING.md](.github/CONTRIBUTING.md) for the contributing guideline.

 ## Acknowledgement